 Learning how to take care of our skin as we age can be a tricky issue.
-We are always looking for products that can help with wrinkles, age spots, moisture, and overall skin health.
+We always look for products that can help with wrinkles, age spots, moisture, and overall skin health.
 But some ingredients only work their magic for certain skin types and ages.
-But we have some good news — using niacinamide for skin can help with multiple issues and it’s even great for all ages.
+But we have some good news — using Niacinamide for skin can help with multiple issues, and it’s even great for all ages.

 We would all love to have a brighter complexion free of age spots.
 Some research has shown that Niacinamide can lighten darkened skin spots when applied twice daily.

 Niacinamide can help reduce lines and wrinkles by boosting collagen production.
 A study published by The National Library of Medicine states that subjects with signs of aging applied 5% Niacinamide to half of their face twice daily for twelve weeks.
 As stated on the site, “Analyses of the data revealed a variety of significant skin appearance improvement effects for topical niacinamide: reductions in fine lines and wrinkles, hyperpigmented spots, red blotchiness, and skin sallowness (yellowing).”

 Niacinamide is a great anti-inflammatory ingredient that helps to reduce the size of pimples and breakouts.
 In a 2017 study, Niacinamide was shown to significantly decrease acne and breakouts.

 Symptoms of rosacea include red patches and dry skin.
 It can be difficult to find skincare products if you have rosacea due to product sensitivity.
 Niacinamide is generally safe for all skin types and has been shown to help relieve skin irritation and redness.

 Niacinamide reduces large pores by increasing skin elasticity.
 It can also reduce pore size due to its sebum regulation properties.
 Sebaceous glands are microscopic glands in the skin that opens into the hair follicle and secretes an oily substance.
 By regulating these glands, the pores are able to close much more easily.